reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 }
 ````

-Instead of using the spring security login defaults, we can customise every aspect of login including the `loginPage`, `loginProcessingUrl`,
+Instead of using the spring security login defaults, we can customise every aspect of login:
+- `loginPage` - Customize the default login Page.
+In this case we have created a custom `login.html` and corresponding `LoginController` class.
+- `loginProcessingUrl` - The URL that validates username and password.
+- `failureUrl` - The URL to direct to in case the login fails.
+- `defaultSuccessUrl` - The URL to direct to on successful login.
+Here, we have created a custom `homePage.html` and corresponding `HomeController` class.
-`failureUrl`, `defaultSuccessUrl` and so on.
-Also, we can use `antmatchers()` to filter out the URLs that will be a part of the login process.
+- `antmatchers()` - to filter out the URLs that will be a part of the login process.
-In this example, we have created a custom `login.html` and `homePage.html` with their respective controller classes for spring to access the configured endpoints.
 Similarly, we can customise the logout process too.
 ````java
     @Bean